 “You have a daughter?
 You work all the time.
 When do you ever see her?”
 I ask.
 He laughs.

 “I don’t work all the time, Pookie.
 It just looks like I do.”
 Oh, he’s going to have his pound of flesh, I see.

 “Pookie is cute.
 I like Pookie.
 Christian won’t, though,” I say.
 “How old is Sophie?”
 I ask, as I lay down on the sofa in the waiting room.

 “She’s ten,” he says.
 “Very smart, but then I’m biased.”
-All of a sudden, I’m feeling homesick for Ray.
+Suddenly, I’m feeling homesick for Ray.
 I can imagine Taylor being a very protective dad to Sophie.

 “Do you have a picture of her?”
 I ask with a yawn.
 Taylor scrolls through his phone and hands it to me.
-There is a picture of a gorgeous little girl with golden curls all over her head.
+There’s a picture of a gorgeous little girl with golden curls all over her head.

 “Oh, she’s so pretty,” I say, I feel my eyes closing, but they dart open immediately when I see Grace enter the waiting room.